sandrocaster16/geometric_lib/docs/README.md

 ### [**Square**](https://github.com/sandrocaster16/geometric_lib/blob/new_features_471952/square.py)

-function for calculating the area and perimeter of a Square
+Function for calculating the area and perimeter of a Square

 > [!TIP]
 > Area: